-Ofsted will be informed of the allegation within 14 days.

-- An Allegations Management referral form will need to be completed https://safeguardingpartnership.swindon.gov.uk/downloads/download/15/allegation_ma nagement referral form - Ofsted will be informed within 14 days. - LADO advice on appropriate action to take will be followed. - Staff/volunteers will report an allegation about a member of staff immediately to the owner/manager, unless they are the subject of the allegation.
-The owner/manager will then proceed as above. - Where the allegation is against the owner/manager, the member of staff/volunteer will contact the LADO as above. - An allegation must not be discussed with the alleged perpetrator or other members of staff/committee, unless advised to do so by the LADO. - In exceptional circumstances it may be necessary to protect the child, by contacting the police, before contacting the LADO. - The setting will make a referral to the Disclosure and Barring Service if at the end of the allegation process a member of staff or volunteer is removed from their position, or if they leave while under investigation.
+- Ofsted will be informed of the allegation within 14 days. - Ofsted will be informed within 14 days. - LADO advice on appropriate action to take will be followed. - Staff/volunteers will report an allegation about a member of staff immediately to the owner/manager, unless they are the subject of the allegation.
+The owner/manager will then proceed as above. - Where the allegation is against the owner/manager, the member of staff/volunteer will contact the LADO as above. - An allegation must not be discussed with the alleged perpetrator or other members of staff/committee, unless advised to do so by the LADO. - In exceptional circumstances it may be necessary to protect the child, by contacting the police, before contacting the LADO.

+• The setting will make a referral to the Disclosure and Barring Service if at the end of the allegation process a member of staff or volunteer is removed from their position, or if they leave while under investigation.

 As part of their induction procedure staff will be directed to read the "Guidance for safer working practice for adults who work with children and young people."
 We also ensure that all staff, volunteers and anyone else working in the setting knows how to raise concerns that they may have about the conduct or behaviour of other people including staff/colleagues.

 Refer to the setting's "Whistleblowing Policy."